- SCU Home Page

 Our graduates do the following with this degree:

-Students in MATTC-SS (Master of Arts in Teaching + Single Subject Preliminary Credential) are prepared for careers teaching a single subject to students at the middle or high school level.
+Students who earn a Master of Arts in Teaching + Teaching Credential - Single Subject degree are prepared for careers teaching a single subject to students at the middle or high school level.